MAX® 10 FPGA Design Guidelines

 Check the available I/O features and consider the following guidelines:

 • Programmable current strength—ensure that the output buffer current strength is sufficiently high, but does not cause excessive overshoot or undershoot that violates voltage threshold parameters for the I/O standard.
-Intel recommends performing an IBIS or SPICE simulations to determine the right current strength setting for your specific application.
+Altera recommends performing an IBIS or SPICE simulations to determine the right current strength setting for your specific application.

 • Programmable slew rate—confirm that your interface meets its performance requirements if you use slower slew rates.
-Intel recommends performing IBIS or SPICE simulations to determine the right slew rate setting for your specific application.
+Altera recommends performing IBIS or SPICE simulations to determine the right slew rate setting for your specific application.

 • Programmable input/output element (IOE) delays—helps read and time margins by minimizing the uncertainties between signals in the bus.
 For delay specifications, refer to the relevant device datasheet.